normally has an index to the left. If you see it without, please click here

 VIC 32 is thought to have worked as a supply vessel in Scapa Flow during the second world war - perhaps carrying aviation spirit.
 Now she is nicely restored and regularly available in steam for holidays.
 She is run by the Puffer Preservation Trust who have recently had her re-boilered. but of course maintenance is always on-going and needs public support.
 The Trust has an active web site that gives more details including specifications of the boat, and a series of black and white photographs from her working days which will be invaluable to model makers.

 VIC 56 is in excellent working order as a coal fired steamboat and maintained by a small group of volunteers.
-There are public open days a few times a year.
-Excellent site listing all the VICs built, plus historic photos of VIC 9, VIC 56, and VIC 57 plus a separate series of current photographs of VIC 56.
-Notes about open days, copy of the original builder's general arrangement plan, etc.
+There are public open days a few times ayear. .
+Notes about open days, and a full history may be found on the web site

 Diesel powered, she was built in 1944 by S & D Brown, Brams Dry Dock, in Hull.
 In 1994 she traded for the Easdale Shipping Company who renamed her Eilean Eisdeal.
 Now at Inverary Maritime Museum she was renamed in 2006 Vital Spark of Glasgow.